satyajeetmunje/satyajeetmunje.github.io/AdminQuickstart.md

+---
 layout: page
-title: "Admin Quickstart"
+title: AdminQuickstart
-permalink: /about/adminquickstart/
+permalink: /adminquickstart/
+---

 # Overview
 Administrator Quickstart for Installing with Docker and Using ownCloud.